Class of 2026

 Professional Interests: Value Based Care, Health Equity, Machine Learning

+Why did you choose to come to St. Joes?
 I wanted to be able to serve a Hispanic patient population and be a part of a close knit group of residents.
 I also am glad to be close to the things I love to do for fun such as skiing and hiking.

-Landscape photography, budget traveling, running, and backpacking
+Hobbies: Landscape photography, budget traveling, running, and backpacking

 What is your favorite breakfast item?
+A hot chicken biscuit

+What is your favorite board game, and why?
 PARKS: Mostly because the artwork of the different national parks is gorgeous, and it is an easy to learn alternative to more popular games

 -